butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ### 2017.05 -- 2018.09
-Python back-end developer at Iterio Data (https://iteriodata.com/) Remote
+Python Back-end Developer at Iterio Data (https://iteriodata.com/) Remote

 My main project was a data pipeline for advertisement campaign and site traffic analysis.